-Conrado Garcia is a native of Cuba.
-He graduated from the Amadeo Roldan Conservatory, majoring in percussion, and has a Master’s Degree in Percussion, specializing in Latin American and Symphony music, from the Instituto Superior de Arte (ISA) in Havana, Cuba.
-Mr. Garcia’s career spans over twenty-five years performing across the Americas, Europe, and Asia with some of the greatest contemporary jazz and Latin American artists.
-He has performed and taught at many jazz festivals, including the Jazz-Plaza Festival numerous times, the Jerusalem Jazz Festival, where he performed with the great drummer Ignacio Berroa, the Acapulco Jazz Festival, where he performed with Osmany Paredes and the Menduvia Jazz Quartet, as well as with Amaury Gutierrez, and in the Montreaux Jazz Festival, where he performed with Strunz & Farah.
+Conrado Garcia, a native of Cuba, graduated from the Amadeo Roldan Conservatory, majoring in percussion, and has a Master’s Degree in Percussion, specializing in Latin American and Symphony music, from the Instituto Superior de Arte (ISA) in Havana, Cuba.
+Mr. Garcia’s career spans over 25 years performing across the Americas, Europe, and Asia with some of the greatest contemporary jazz and Latin American artists.
+He has performed and taught at many jazz festivals, including the Jazz-Plaza Festival, the Jerusalem Jazz Festival, where he performed with the great drummer Ignacio Berroa, the Acapulco Jazz Festival, where he performed with Osmany Paredes and the Menduvia Jazz Quartet and with Amaury Gutierrez, and in the Montreaux Jazz Festival, where he performed with Strunz & Farah.